erik-norlin/FFR135-Artificial-Neural-Networks/README.md

 # FFR135-Artificial-Neural-Networks
 Course FFR135 at Chalmers University.
-Different common types of neural networks have been created from scratch here.
+Focus here has been on implementing common types of neural networks from scratch including Hopfield networks, supervised and unsupervised learning.